 9 months later, how NIA cracked the Indigenous Aircraft Carrier theft case

-New Delhi, Sep 05: The National Investigation has filed a chargesheet against two persons in connection with the theft of computer devices from the under-construction Indigenous Aircraft Carrier.
+New Delhi, Sep 05: The National Investigation Agency (NIA) has filed a chargesheet against two persons in connection with the theft of computer devices from the under-construction Indigenous Aircraft Carrier.

 The chargesheet was filed against Sumit Kumar Singh and Daya Ram, residents of Bihar and Rajasthan respectively.